trungnguyenarts/AgentG/README.md

 ### 1. Reading (Snapshot Capture)
 The server connects to Antigravity via Chrome DevTools Protocol (CDP) and periodically captures **snapshots of the chat interface**:
-- Captures all CSS styles to preserve formatting
+- Captures all CSS styles to preserve formatting, sends CSS only once bc its huge
 - Captures the HTML of the chat interface
 - Buttons and everything that you wont be able to click
 - Polls every 3 seconds and only updates when content changes